 "Let's Talk About" Series, Blog, Natural Beauty

-Let’s Talk About: Smearing Honey on your Face
+DIY Skin Care: Smearing Honey on your Face

+Honey can serve as a wonderful product to add to your beautification rituals!
 I encourage you to use local honey from a natural beekeeper so you can be assured of its purity.
-Some of the big box stores carry honey that comes from China or Argentina, and they are often supplemented with High Fructose Corn Syrup and other less-than-ideal chemical treatments.
+Some of the big box stores carry honey that is supplemented with High Fructose Corn Syrup and other less-than-ideal chemical treatments.

-Simple Honey Facial
+DIY Simple Honey Facial

 (How to Smear Honey on your Face)

-- Wash your face with warm water and a gentle soap.
+- Wash your face with warm water and gentle soap.
 Pat your sweet face dry with a clean towel.
 Look at how pretty you are!
 Smile at yourself in the mirror.

-- Dip your fingertips into a jar of honey, and apply small dollops of honey directly to your skin all over your face.
+- Dip your fingertips into a jar of honey and apply small dollops of honey directly to your skin all over your face.
 Use the fingertips of both hands to very gently spread the honey around, including on your lips and in the folds around your nose.

 - Gently press your fingertips all over your face, lifting them up, and pressing back down.
 As the honey dries a bit, you can feel this process pulling your skin.
 This brings blood flow and vitality to all of those tiny blood vessels!

 - Keep patting your wonderful face until the honey dries.
 This should not take long at all, just about one minute.
 Rinse your hands, and sit down for a little bit.
-This would be a great time to meditate, paint your toenails, or anything else calming and self-restorative.
+This would be a great time to meditate, paint your toenails, or do anything else calming and self-restorative.
 I like to jump into a nice warm bath, personally.